PaddlePaddle/book/fit_a_line/README.en.md

 ```bash
 python predict.py
 ```
-Here by default we use the model in `output/pass-00029` for prediction, and compare the real house price with the predicted one.
+Here by default we use the model in `output/pass-00029` for prediction, and compare the actual house price with the predicted one.
 The result is shown in `predictions.png`.
 If you want to use another model or test on other data, you can pass in a new model path or data path:
 ```bash
 python predict.py -m output/pass-00020 -t data/housing.test.npy